manuphatak/interview-challenge/README.md

 ## Skills Tested

-The solution requires a number of good intermediate level programming skills, including the following:
+The solution requires a number of good programming skills, including the following:

-- API `requests` libraries
+- API `requests`
 - custom request payloads and headers
-- '404' error handling
+- error handling
 - recursion
-- traversing tree nodes
+- traversing tree structures
-- normalizing data with typos, and
+- sanitizing data with typos, and
 - general problem solving skills

 In my own solution, in working with uncertainty, I leveraged the following: